 The "job-password-repertoire-supported" attribute enumerates the job password repertoires (allowable characters, character sets and encodings) the Printer can be configured to use.

-The keywords are named according to a 'registry_encoding_range' naming structure convention.
+The keywords are named according to a 'REGISTRY_ENCODING_RANGE' naming structure convention.
 Table 1 lists the standard keywords.
 Vendor repertoire keywords, prefixed with "vendor_" to indicate a vendor-specific registry, may also be used.
-Vendor repertoire keywors SHOULD be registered with the PWG to achieve interoperability.
+Vendor repertoire keywords SHOULD be registered with the PWG to achieve interoperability.
 As an example, a vendor may choose to register the 'vendor_us-ascii_lowercase' keyword to specify a repertoire limited to using only lowercase characters from the US ASCII encoding.

-The "utf-8" encoding name indicates the use of Nework Unicode [RFC5198].
+The "utf-8" encoding name indicates the use of Network Unicode [RFC5198].

 Table 1: job-password-repertoire-supported keyword definitions